Hm255/nc-games/frontend/nc-games/README.md

 # Board games review front-end

-this will walk you through on how to use this webiste
+this will walk you through on how to use this website

 ## prerequisites